Club History

 The next season 1922/23 saw a raft of teams resign from the Southern League due to financial problems.
 With results involving these sides declared void it meant a very tight seven-team Southern League Welsh Division.
 Pontypridd finished 4th, a mere three points behind champions Ebbw Vale.
 There was a slight improvement in the Welsh League as The Dragons finished 6th, but the Welsh Cup campaign ended in the last 16 with a 4-1 thrashing at Newport County.

 In the 1923/24 season Pontypridd would finally bring some silverware back to Taff Vale Park by winning the Welsh League.
 A superb campaign saw the Dragons win 24 of their 30 matches and score 110 goals over the course of that season.
 In the Southern League there was more re-organisation with the Welsh Section now becoming a ‘Western Section’ and a return to competitive matches against English opposition.
-Ponty held their own in a much stronger division, finishing 3rd behind champions Yeovil & Petters and Plymouth Argyle Reserves, meaning The Dragons were the highest placed Welsh side in the Southern League that season.
+The Dragons held their own in a much stronger division, finishing 3rd behind champions Yeovil & Petters and Plymouth Argyle Reserves, meaning The Dragons were the highest placed Welsh side in the Southern League that season.
 In the Welsh Cup it was another exit at the final 16 stage.

-That was it for Pontypridd Football Club, dissolved in 1926 due a lack of financial viability.
+That was it for Pontypridd Association Football Club, dissolved in 1926 due a lack of financial viability.
 Pontypridd did not have a club representing the town in name in the Welsh League again until 1991 when Ynysybwl AFC merged with Pontypridd Sports & Social to form Ynysybwl-Pontypridd, which was then re-branded Pontypridd Town in 1992.

 The Modern Day Pontypridd Association Football Club – who are we and what are our ambitions?